andela-mallan/inforesource/README.md

 # inforesource
-repo with info from different pluralsight courses
+repo with info from different resources.